-5 Best Banks for International Money Transfers [2023]
+5 Best Banks for International Money Transfers [2025]

-If you need to send an international payment you may be considering using your normal bank as a secure and convenient option.
-Sending an international wire with your bank shouldn’t be too much of a headache - but it can be quite expensive, and because third party fees may creep in, your recipient might get less than you were intending in the end.
+If you need to send an international payment you may be considering using your bank as a secure and convenient option.
+Sending an international wire with your bank shouldn't be too much of a headache - but it can be quite expensive, and because third party fees may creep in, your recipient might get less than you were intending in the end.

-This guide walks through the pros and cons, features and fees of sending money overseas with 6 major Canadian banks.
+This guide walks through the pros and cons, features and fees of sending money overseas with 5 major Canadian banks.

-Banks aren’t your only option for moving money overseas - an online specialist service like Wise or TorFX may be able to offer a better exchange rate, a lower overall cost, and a faster delivery.
-We’ll touch on a few alternatives to regular banks later, to help you compare and choose.
+Banks aren't your only option for moving money overseas - an online specialist service like Wise or OFX may be able to offer a better exchange rate, a lower overall cost, and a faster delivery.
+We'll touch on a few alternatives to banks later, to help you compare and choose.

 Which bank is best for international transfers?

 The best bank for your international transfer may not be a bank at all.
 Specialist services can often provide lower fees and a better exchange rate compared to your bank.
-We’ll look at a few specialist alternatives in just a moment, but first let's see how our 6 big banks measure up against OFX or Wise on fees and exchange rates.

-Provider | International wire fee | Exchange rate |
+Provider | International wire fee | Exchange rate | Speed | Limits |

-Wise | Low fee which varies by destination | Mid-market exchange rate |
+Low fee which varies by destination | Mid-market exchange rate | Can be quick or instant | Usually around 1 million GBP (about 1.8 million CAD) | |

-OFX | No fee | Exchange rate includes a small markup |
+15 CAD No fee over 10,000 CAD | Exchange rate includes a small markup | 1 - 2 days | No limit | |

-BMO | 5 CAD + any applicable third party fees | Exchange rate includes a markup |
+5 CAD + any applicable third party fees | Exchange rate includes a markup | 2 - 5 days | Limits are shown in the BMO app | |

-RBC | 6 CAD - 10 CAD + any relevant intermediary bank fees | Exchange rate includes a markup |
+0 CAD - 45 CAD + any relevant intermediary bank fees | Exchange rate includes a markup | 2 - 7 days | 50,000 per day using International Money Transfer - more in branch | |

-TD Bank | Up to 25 CAD + any relevant intermediary fees | Exchange rate includes a markup |
+Up to 50 CAD + any relevant intermediary fees | Exchange rate includes a markup | 1 - 5 days | 6,500 CAD per day | |

-Scotiabank | 1.99 CAD + any relevant intermediary fees | Exchange rate includes a markup |
+Scotiabank | 1.99 CAD + any relevant intermediary fees | Exchange rate includes a markup | 1 - 5 days | Limits not stated |

 Alternatives to international wire transfers with banks